 The storyteller flushed.
 “Your grace,” he said, bowing deeply.
 “There are diverging explanations for the event!
 Why, I am a teller of stories--all stories.”

-“And what do other stories say of the event?”
+“And what do other stories say?”
 Siri asked.

 “None of them agree, your majesty,” Dust said.
-“It really depends on which story you wish to hear.
-Your people speak of religious indignation and treachery from Klad the Usurper.
-The Pahn Kahl people tell of the royal family working too hard to gain powerful Lifeless and Awakeners, then being surprised when their tools were turned against them.
-In Hallandren, they tell of the royal family ignoring the will of the people and seeking war with a bloodlust, only to be stopped by intervention from the Returned.”
+“Your people speak of religious indignation and treachery from Klad the Usurper.
+The Pahn Kahl people tell of the Royal family working too hard to gain powerful Lifeless and Awakeners, then being surprised when their tools were turned against them.
+In Hallandren, they tell of the Royal family aligning themselves with Strifelover, making him their general and ignoring the will of the people by seeking war with a bloodlust.”

 He looked up, and then began to trail two handfuls of black, burned charcoal.
 “But, time burns away behind us, leaving only ash and memory.
-Memory which passes from mind to mind, then finally from my lips.
+Memory which passes from mind to mind, then finally to my lips.
 When all is truth, and all are lies, which will you believe?
-Does it matter if there are those who say the royal family sought to create Lifeless?
+Does it matter if some say the Royal family sought to create Lifeless?
 Your belief is your own.”

 “Either way, the Returned took control of Hallandren,” she said.

 “Yes,” Dust said.
-“And gave it a new name, transformed from the old one.
-And yet, some speak still of the royals who left, bearing the blood of the First Returned to their highlands.”
+“And they gave it a new name, transformed from the old one.
+And yet, some speak still of the Royals who left, bearing the blood of the First Returned to their highlands.”

 Siri paused.
 “Blood of the First Returned?”